 6. Durian puffs

 These small pastry balls filled with creamy durian are meant to be eaten in one bite, otherwise the filling goes everywhere.
-If you hate durian, you can also get mango yogurt flavoured puffs too.
+If you hate durian, mango yogurt flavoured puffs are available too.

 7. Sweet donuts

 When I did a Malaysian cooking class in Penang, we made donuts from sweet potato but they can also be made from palm sugar like the one below.
 They’re a great little fried snack and something that you could learn to make when you get home as well!

 Yummy ondeh-ondeh is a sticky rice flour sweet known as klepon in Indonesia.
 They’re flavoured with pandan to make them green, then filled with palm sugar syrup and coated in coconut.
 Bite these chewy sweets, to taste the sugar that comes bursting out!

 Layered kue lapis is another sweet found in Malaysia and Indonesia.
 This colourful layered treat made is from sugar, coconut milk and rice flour.
 Kue just means ‘cake’ and you can pull the layers apart to eat this soft dessert of you feel like it.

 The flavour of coconut is probably Malaysia’s most popular one after durian.
 It’s not surprising as it’s such a light flavour and coconuts are widely available.
 Everyone has an opinion on who does the most delicious coconut-flavoured fare so look for the longest queues!